 I hear you… I’ve never been in an actual official relationship, perhaps for this reason.
 Sometimes I feel like I’m getting too attached to someone, so then I go and flirt with other guys :/ it’s a bad habit.

 If you want to talk about this via messaging, feel free.
-I’m kind of in the same boat.posted over 5 years ago
+I’m kind of in the same boat.posted about 6 years ago

 I date around. because i haven’t found anyone to be serious about. but in my area people don’t really do that. they date one person at a time get really serious and then they get their heart broken.